 Remember – things usually aren’t free for a reason – if it was simple, everyone would do it!

-If this is something you’re still thinking about, we have put some information on DIY conveyancing which you should consider first.
+If this is something you’re still thinking about, we have put some information on do it yourself conveyancing which you should consider first.

 Do you really need a conveyancer?